Ven0maus/FlowVitae/README.md

 When you want your cell to be able to base of some render engine cell such as ColoredGlyph from Sadconsole, you can easily do it by using ColoredGlyph, ICell<TCellType> as your inheritance.

-Here is an example of just a regular Cellbase inheritance:
+Here is an example of just a regular CellBase inheritance:
 ```csharp
 internal class VisualCell<TCellType> : CellBase<TCellType>
 where TCellType : struct